-- 1. Access and utilization of services,
+- 1. Access and utilization of services.

-- 2. Community and stakeholder information,
+- 2. Community and stakeholder information.

-- 3. Compliance with Federal, State, and grant requirements,
+- 3. Compliance with State, Federal, and grant requirements.

-- 4. Health disparities and inequities,
+- 4. Health disparities and inequities.

-- 5. Member summaries and outcomes,
+- 5. Member summaries and outcomes.

-- 6. Quality and Medical Management activities, and
+- 6. QM and MM activities.

-- 7. Social Determinants of Health.
+- 7. SDOH.

 Management Services Agreement and Cost Allocation Plan: If a Contractor has subcontracted for management services, the management service agreement shall be approved in advance by AHCCCS in accordance with ACOM Policy 438.
 If there is a cost allocation plan as part of the management services agreement, it is subject to review by AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 AHCCCS reserves the right to perform a thorough review of actual management fees charged and/or corporate cost allocations made.